klara-chmura/computec-docs/docs/wms/administrator-guide/installation/wms-client/wms-handheld-device-client/cold-boot.md

 This ensures that even after a cold boot, the WMS configuration will be preserved and automatically reapplied, preventing the loss of critical settings and data.

 ---
-By following these steps, you can ensure that the CompuTec WMS configuration remains intact after a cold boot, safeguarding against unintentional data loss due to device resets or power issues.
-Regularly backing up and managing your device’s software setup will help maintain business continuity and improve system reliability.